-This Vegan Tofu Stir Fry is bursting with a rainbow of color and flavor!
-Perfect for a one-pot weeknight dinner!
-This quick and healthy vegetable stir fry gets ready in less than 30 minutes.
-Be sure to watch the video!
+This Tofu Stir Fry is a tasty and healthy one-pot dinner that gets ready in less than 30 minutes.

 What is stir-frying?

-The main ingredients for making tofu stir fry are firm tofu, red and yellow peppers, broccoli, zucchini, green beans, onion, and celery.
+- The main ingredients for making tofu stir fry is firm tofu.

-For the sauce, you will need – garlic, ginger, red chili, sesame oil, rice vinegar, soy sauce, ginger sauce, red chili sauce, vegetable stock, salt, and pepper.
+- For the sauce, you will need garlic ginger paste, rice vinegar, light soy sauce, vegetable stock, brown sugar, chilli powder, Chinese Five Spice Mix, salt, and pepper.

 How to prepare the Tofu